 Without speaking.
 Bran pointed out to one side, past him. hi the distance across the flat green fields Will saw a patch of black and white, moving fast, in a direction parallel to the road along which they were travelling.
-He knew it could only be the Riders of the Dark, heading, like themselves, for the Castle of the Lost Land.
+He knew it could only be the Riders of the Dark, heading, like themselves, for the Castle of the

-\bPart Three: The Lost Land The Mari Llwyd\b

-They watched the troop of Riders, miniature in the distance, moving fast across the fields.
+Lost Land.
+Part Three: The Lost Land The Mari Llwyd They watched the troop of Riders, miniature in the distance, moving fast across the fields.
 Will's horse tossed its head suddenly, snuffing the air, and began to quicken its pace.
 Bran came up level with him.
 'They're going a good lick.
 Trying to get to the Castle before we do?'
 'I suppose so.'
 'Shall we race?'
+'I don't know.'
+Will looked down at his restless mount.
+'The horses want to.'
 Bran was sitting poised in the saddle, his pale face alert; he smiled.
-"Think you can stay on?'
+"Think you can stay on?"
 Will laughed, a sudden wild exhilaration seizing him.
 'Just watch!'
 He gave no more than a flick to the reins before the horse was off, leaping out, galloping eagerly along the hard sandy track.
 Bran was beside him, leaning forward, white hair flying, yelling with delight.
 On and on they went, past stretches of ripening oats and wheat, past fields where placid cattle grazed - some the familiar black, but many pure white.
 The horses ran smoothly, confidently.
 In the distance, the Riders of the Dark raced parallel: then, after a while, disappeared behind the far edge of the wood which lay in the centre of the Country, between the City and the Castle of the Lost Land.

 Will had assumed that their own road too would skirt this wood, on the nearer side.
-But when he raised his head out of the whirl of riding, he found that they had not turned; instead the trees seemed to be reaching out around them, cutting off their view of the shining glass tower.
-He and Bran were galloping straight towards the wood, and the wood was growing, rising before them, far darker and more dense than it had seemed before.
+But when he raised his head out of the whirl of riding, he found that they had not turned; instead the trees seemed to be whirred abruptly away; the horses checked nervously.